wusai2333/trib/doc/lab1.md

 - `Store` is the storage device you will use for storing stuff.
 In fact, You should not store persistent data anywhere else.
-- `Ready` is a channel for notifying the other parts in the program that the server is ready to accept RPC calls from the network.
-The value that you send into the tunnel does not matter.
+- `Ready` is a channel for notifying the other parts in the program that the server is ready to accept RPC calls from the network (by sending value `true`) of failed to setup the connection (by sending value `false`)

 This function should be a blocking call.
 It does not return until an error (like the network is shutdown) occurred.